backend-development/backend-development-textbook/source/ruby_commandline.md

 ------

-Blocks of code are not just used in Enumerables, they are ab basic building block of ruby.
+Blocks of code are not just used in Enumerables, they are a basic building block of ruby.
 You can write functions that take a Block as an argument:

 ### My Function takes a Block of Code